-As a general rule, the filing deadline to start a motion usually falls two Wednesdays before the motion return date and the response date is normally two Thursdays before the return date.
+As a general rule, the filing deadline to start a motion usually falls three Wednesdays before the motion return date and the response date is normally two Thursdays before the return date.
 However, the Superior Court of New Jersey is very lenient when a motion response is filed late.
 In addition, motions for summary judgment, family court and post-trial motions have different deadlines.
 The respondent in a summary judgment motion will be given at least 28 days before the motion return date.
 Post-trial motions must be filed within 20 days of the judgment or verdict.
 Family Court motions also do not have set calendar dates.
 Lastly, the dates for oral arguments and responses can be altered for a particular case at the judge’s discretion.

 |Motion Hearing Date (Return Date)||Initial Motion Filing Date||Motion Response Date||Motion Reply Date|